AFCMS/stent/README.md

 > [!NOTE]
 > Code has been build by [MisterE123](https://github.com/MisterE123) to help me with the [2023 Minetest Game Jam](https://jam.minetest.net)

 Adds a new arena entrance for arena_lib that can be implemented in a formspec.

 An example main menu is included.

+Typing annotations for [LuaLS](https://luals.github.io) are included in the code (doesn't rely on any Minetest specific headers).

 # How to use:

 ## 1. Create a map using modgen.

 Use modgen: https://content.minetest.net/packages/BuckarooBanzay/modgen/
 to create a map that loads in the game.

 To do that, load up a minetest world with `singlenode` mapgen and:

 - a mod that adds the nodes for your game
 - worldedit
 - the modgen mod

 Then, build a spawn location and arenas in the world at the places you want those arenas to appear in the game.
 Write down the coordinates of:

 - the spawn location
   and for each arena,
 - player spawner locations for when a player starts the match (exactly the number of max_players for each arena, and double that if there are teams)
 - arena pos1 and pos2 which define arena bounds, if applicable
 - any other positions your specific minigame requires